JohnGoldsmith/dotnetrdf-wiki/UserGuide-Advanced-SPARQL-Operations.md

 ### Global Query Optimiser

-The global optimiser setting is changed by setting the //QueryOptimiser// property of the [[http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.Query.Optimisation.SparqlOptimiser|SparqlOptimiser]] static class.
+The global optimiser setting is changed by setting the `QueryOptimiser` property of the [[http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.Query.Optimisation.SparqlOptimiser|SparqlOptimiser]] static class.
 This optimiser is used by all [[http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.Parsing.SparqlQueryParser|SparqlQueryParser]] instances unless changed locally.

 ### Local Query Optimiser

-The local optimiser setting is controlled by setting the //QueryOptimiser// property of a ##SparqlQueryParser## instance.
+The local optimiser setting is controlled by setting the `QueryOptimiser` property of a ##SparqlQueryParser## instance.
 The local setting always overrides the global setting.

 ### HTTP Handler Configuration